 toring your photos from a family trip in Dropbox may be ok, not so much storing client financial data.
-Depending in your industry, your enterprise may only be able to take contract data to the cloud through an enterprise contract management system that meets stringent guidelines, such as Sarbanes-Oxley and SAS 70 Type II.
+Depending in your industry, your enterprise may only be able to take contract data to the cloud through adoptiong contract management software that meets stringent guidelines, such as Sarbanes-Oxley and SAS 70 Type II.

 4. Cloud Storage isn’t Built for Contract Management